How to Use Fabric and Flowers to Make a Spring Wreath

 Updating a Used Wreath

-I found this wreath hanging in my home decor closet a couple of weeks ago and knew it was “ripe” for an update.
+I made this pink wreath for Valentine’s Day a couple of years ago.
 This is another project that doesn’t require a hot glue gun!
-The main decorative element were pink dried bunny tails
+The main decorative element were pink dried bunny tails.

 I removed all the pink dried bunny tails.
 I’ll save them for another project.

-I left the wrapped pink twine on the wreath.
+I left the wrapped pink twine and the pink satin ribbon on the wreath.

 Gathering Supplies for the New Spring Wreath